 Readers who get hooked on the first book in a series can follow the same characters or themes through many more books.
 For teens with learning and thinking differences, starting a new book can be daunting.
 But the familiarity of a series can make it easier to understand the text and can reduce the negative feelings associated with starting a new reading task.
 Find the right characters or themes, and even reluctant readers will be eager to pick up the next book in the series.

 8. Connect reading to your teen’s passion.

-By high school, your struggling reader may have lost her motivation to work on reading skills.
-But you can encourage her to stay engaged by looking for ways to connect reading to subjects that are relevant to her.
+By high school, struggling readers may have lost the motivation to work on reading skills.
+But you can encourage them to stay engaged by looking for ways to connect reading to subjects that are relevant to them.
 For example, if your teen is a reluctant reader who wants to work with animals, make it clear how important reading will be to learn more about veterinary science.

 9. Tie reading to social media.

-If your child likes texting friends and posting on social networks, you can give her mini-assignments that use those interests.
-For example, encourage her to start following a blog and to read interesting posts aloud to you occasionally.
-Or you could ask her to be on the lookout for
+If your child likes texting friends and posting on social networks, you can give mini-assignments that use those interests.
+For example, encourage your teen to start following a blog and to read interesting posts aloud to you occasionally.
+Or you could ask your teen to be on the lookout for

-interesting abbreviations people use in texts and get her to make a cheat sheet or to quiz you on what these abbreviations stand for.
+interesting abbreviations people use in texts and then make a cheat sheet or to quiz you on what these abbreviations stand for.

-frustrating or boring.
-But if your child is interested in sports, politics, celebrities, music, you name it, there will always be something she might want to read!
+or boring.
+But if your child is interested in sports, politics, celebrities, music, you name it, there will always be something to read.